Employees who feel connected to their organization work harder, stay longer, and motivate others to do the same.

 The work isn’t done once you’ve developed your action plan.
 As the weeks and months go by, be sure to follow up on progress.
 You’ll want to keep these commitments top of mind throughout the year in order to drive the most impact.

 In the modern workplace, employee engagement is so much more than a survey.
 Here are a few employee engagement best practices to help you maximize your efforts.
+These employee engagement ideas will make all the difference in the employee experience.

 Yes, there is always room to improve.
 But don’t be afraid to highlight your strengths as well.
 Celebrate engagement wins and socialize successes with current and prospective employees.
 When employees see meaningful action and improvement, they’re more likely to be engaged.